Students present Spinderella: A panto with a spin!

 It’s panto season again (oh yes it is!) and Performing Arts students at Shrewsbury College are presenting a spin on the traditional fairy-tale, Cinderella.

-‘Spinderella’ is full of fun, sparkle, and a sprinkling of pantomime magic - with an original script written by Performing Arts lecturer, Andy Pierce.
+‘Spinderella’ is full of fun, sparkle, and a sprinkling of pantomime magic - with an original script written by Performing Arts teacher, Andy Pierce.

 “The play tells the story of ‘Spinderella’, a young girl living in her father’s record store, with her step-mother and sisters after her father’s sudden death,” explained Andy.
 “Unfortunately, the lease on the record store is up and Spinderella has 24 hours to find £10,000 or risk her father’s shop falling into the hands of the music mogul, ‘Rich Filthy’ – who happens to resemble a well-known X factor judge.